 How do you know when your full service EDI vendor is becoming too expensive?
 The answer is going to vary on your business and your level of usage of EDI.
 As a general rule, however, three factors influence which EDI vendor you choose: First is the question of commitment to EDI.
 More specifically, is your use of EDI a long-term commitment or are you going to stop within one or two years?
 Second is the question of cost; how much are you spending per year on your current EDI vendor?
 Finally, consider how many trading partners are you using with your EDI vendor?
 How many could you use?

-Translating an EDI Vendor
+Choosing your EDI Vendor

 Taking all three of these questions into consideration you can quickly build a pay-off formula that can help you determine if you should consider an in-house EDI Vendor.
 The variables you will use are: (a) Time - that is - do you plan to use EDI for at least the next 2 years? (b) Cost - specifically - how much does your current EDI vendor cost you per year? and finally (c) Connectivity costs - how will you connect to all your trading partners using your current EDI vendor and how much will that cost?